sta1562/sta1562.github.io/README.md

 ---

-**Credit to**: Departemen of Statistics, Statistics and Data Science, IPB University
+**Credit to**: STA1562 Manajemen Data Statistika 2023, Departemen of Statistics, Statistics and Data Science, IPB University